5% OFF — Only 5 Minutes!

 Worry Time Can Calm You Down

-Worry time is a 15 to 30 minutes practice that includes venting out loud or journaling everything that bothers you.
+Worry time is a 15 to 30 minutes practice that includes journaling everything that bothers you.

 Three Grounding Steps to Regain Control During Anxiety